Test Valley: Demographics

 In December 2006, Sport England published a survey which revealed that residents of Test Valley were the 8th most active in England in sports and other fitness activities.
 26.9% of the population participate at least 3 times a week for 30 minutes.

 In March 2012 Test Valley was ranked 14th best rural area to live out of 119 local authority areas in Great Britain by the Halifax.
 This was based on factors including employment and income levels, the weather, health and life expectancy, education, crime, broadband access and other things.

-Local elections

-The council is elected every 4 years, with the latest elections occurring in May 2019, coinciding with national local elections.
-43 seats are available in 20 wards.

-As of 2 May 2019, the council affiliation was as follows:

-Wards

-Test Valley is separated into 20 wards: